Zatinmohan/weatherApp/README.md

 - Realtime Location Management

 **NOTE**
-- To make it work generate the key by clicking on OpenWeatherAPI link and generate an API
+- To make it work generate the key by clicking on OpenWeatherAPI link and generate an API key
 - Add API key to *api/ api_key.dart*